 There are many reasons to love cooking from scratch.
 It allows you to:

-- Control the ingredients that go into your food, which means averting excess sugar, salt, processed oils, preservatives, artificial and natural flavours, and food dyes
+- Control the ingredients that go into your food, which means averting excess sugar, salt, health-damaging oils, harmful preservatives, artificial and natural flavours, and food dyes

 - Eliminate common allergens like gluten, dairy, or other ingredients you may be allergic or intolerant to